NegrosG/alx-frontend-javascript/README.md

-# These is the Repository that includes all directories of javascript projects in Frotend Speciliazation
+# This is the Repository that includes all directories of javascript projects in Frotend Speciliazation

 1. 0x00-ES6_basic